minttuNB/portfolio-wa24/README.md

 ## Setup steps

-1. Run `npm run first-time-setup" in the root folder
+1. Run `npm run first-time-setup` in the root folder
-2. Rename `.env-example` to `.env` in the backend folder
+3. Rename `.env-example` to `.env` in the backend folder

 ## Running the app